Abhi-293/IP-Mini-Project-Sem-3/contact/README.md

 ## Development Notes

 - **Data Persistence**: Currently uses in-memory storage.
-In a production environment, this would connect to a real database via the Java backend.
+In a  duction environment, this would connect to a real database via the Java backend.
 - **API Simulation**: All backend calls are mocked.
 Replace the `fetch` calls with actual API endpoints for full integration.
 - **Performance**: Optimized for small to medium contact lists.
 For larger datasets, consider pagination and server-side filtering.
 - **Security**: Client-side validation only.
 Server-side validation should be implemented in the Java backend.